forem/selfhost/README.md

 ----
 ## Ansible Dynamic Inventories

-We provide some example [Dynamic Inventories](https://docs.ansible.com/ansible/latest/user_guide/intro_dynamic_inventory.html) for you to use on your selfhosted Forem.
+We provide some example [Dynamic Inventories](https://docs.ansible.com/ansible/latest/user_guide/intro_dynamic_inventory.html) for you to use on your self-hosted Forem.
 You can use them to run [Ansible Adhoc Commands](https://docs.ansible.com/ansible/latest/user_guide/intro_adhoc.html) or write your own Ansible playbooks to manage your Forem.

 See the [SSH Examples](https://github.com/forem/selfhost#ssh-examples) for some commands that you can run with an Ansible Adhoc command.